wiederkehr/fine-exhibition/README.md

-# Emotion Tracker
+# Fine Exhibition
-Simple tool to track emotions for the design research project by Anna and Benjamin Wiederkehr.
+Exhibition version of the Fine application for tracking and visualizing emotions.

 ## Motivation